nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Coydir` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Delete a person**
+**Use case: UC01 - Delete a employee**

 **MSS**

-1. User requests to list persons.
+1. User requests to list employees.
-2. Coydir shows a list of persons.
+2. Coydir shows a list of employees.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific employee in the list.
-4. Coydir deletes the person.
+4. Coydir deletes the employee.

     Use case ends.